halr/halr.github.io/index.md

-# halr.github.io
+# Hal's Musings
+* [About Me](about.md)

+## Highlights
 A static website to document various projects, explorations, and experiments.
-## Navigation
-* [About Me](about.md)